Carlos Garfias Merlos

-Carlos Garfias Merlos (born 1 January 1951) is a Mexican prelate of the Catholic Church who has been Archbishop of Morelia since 2016.
+Carlos Garfias Merlos (1 January 1951 – 6 August 2026) was a Mexican prelate of the Catholic Church who was Archbishop of Morelia from 2016 to 2026, after which he retired as archbishop emeritus.

 Biography

 Carlos Garfias Merlos was born in Tuxpan, Michoacán, on 1 January 1951.

 He studied humanities, philosophy and theology at the Seminary of Morelia.
-He earned a masters and a doctorate in psychotherapy and spirituality at the la Universidad Intercontinental in Mexico City.
+He earned a masters and a doctorate in psychotherapy and spirituality at the Universidad Intercontinental in Mexico City.

 On 23 November 1975, he was ordained a priest for the Archdiocese of Morelia.

 On 24 June 1996, Pope John Paul II named him Bishop of Ciudad Altamirado and he received his episcopal consecration on 25 July from Apostolic Nuncio Girolamo Prigione and Archbishops Rafael Bello Ruiz and Alberto Suárez Inda.

 Within the Episcopal Conference of Mexico (ECM), he was president of the Episcopal Commission for Youth Pastoral Care from 1997 to 2000 and a member of its Family Pastoral Commission and spokesperson for the Southern Region.